Listen to the Cancer.Net Podcast: Preparing Your Child for Medical Procedures, adapted from this feature.

 Preparing your child

 - Ask the hospital staff whether it offers a pre-admission program.
-These programs allow children and families to familiarize themselves with the procedure and the equipment that will be used.
+These programs allow children and families to learn about the procedure and the equipment that will be used.
 If not, have a nurse or social worker explain the procedure to your child.

 - Ask if your hospital or clinic has educational materials for children.
 Many hospitals provide story or coloring books, videos, or pamphlets designed for children.